luisweir/streaming-client/README.md

 TIME_BUCKET=SECOND
 # Run streaming client for following time before shutting it down
 RUN_FOR=7080000
+# Export events to events.json file
+DUMP_TO_FILE=false
+# If true converts key value pairs to explicit object e.g.  "elementName": "FIRST NAME" becomes first_name
+SEGMENT_CONVERSION=true
+# If true converts old value and new value into array for the element
+# e.g. first_name: ['new value','old value'].
+If false, creates two elements first_name and first_name_was.
+STACK_VALUES=true
+# If set to true, events will be pushed to Kafka.
+Make sure to set host, credentials, topic and client id according to your environment
+KAFKA_ENABLED=false
+# KAFKA_HOST=
+# KAFKA_USER=
+# KAFKA_PASSWORD=
+# KAFKA_TOPIC=ohip-events
+# KAFKA_CLIENT_ID=gs-client
 ```

 > To use an environment file other than `.env` set the environment variable `ENVPATH` to the relative path of the env file.
 E.g. `export ENVPATH=./dev.env`